fchaillie/Web_Scraping_News_Articles/README.md

-## Web scraping news articles stored on customized excel files
+## Web scraping financial news to customized excel files

-### Summary: Here is below an example of using scripts with the Docker Desktop application to help you get information (news articles in this case) with any operating system you may have.
+### Summary: Here is below an example of using scripts with the Docker Desktop application to help you get information (financial news in this case) with any operating system you may have.

-#### Steps to web scrape news articles from a crypto exchange site:

 1. **Install all the files from this repository in a folder with no extra file in it**